 With a vision to become the most sustainable protein company on Earth, Maple Leaf Foods is committed to creating shared value by delivering commercial and financial results and enhancing competitive advantage through addressing the significant environmental and social challenges faced by society today.
-We believe the pursuit of our purpose to 'Raise the Good in Food' is a significant differentiator that The Company is headquartered in Mississauga, Ontario, will build trust and confidence among stakeholders.
+We believe the pursuit of our purpose to will build trust and confidence among stakeholders.
 We are and its shares trade on the Toronto Stock Exchange (MFI). helping to transform the world's food system so that it can survive, and thrive, for generations to come.